jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - The `messages` list is sent to openai using the `createChatCompletion` function.
 - If the request fails, the service retries it 3 times before raising an error.
 - The service also provides a method to retrieve the available models list using the openai nodejs library.
-# MarkdownCode > services > build service
-The build service converts markdown project data into source code using transformers.
-It performs actions for each text fragment in the project's data list by requesting transformers to render their results asynchronously.
 # MarkdownCode > services > project service
 The project service creates, opens, saves, updates, and manages projects.
 When creating a project, it clears data, folder service, GPT cache, and raises an event.
 When opening a project, it sets location, reads file contents, reloads data, and raises an event.
 When saving a project, it moves/copies the file, writes data, resets indicator, and saves filename.
 It updates data and links when changes are made in the markdown editor.
 It manages a data list and provides functions for the outline and drop-down boxes.
 It tracks user configurations like auto-save settings.
 # MarkdownCode > services > cybertron service